ys-zhang/obsidian-vault-research/Math/Category Theory/Monad.md

 It’s just like the box with the Schrödinger’s cat inside — except that there is no way to open or peek inside the box.

 In Haskell, `IO` is a monad.
 It means that you are able to compose Kleisli arrows that produce `IO` objects.

+## The Stream Comonad

+A stream is just like a list, except that it doesn’t have the empty constructor